 Being a software developer makes you see the world in a particular way.
 Because of this, software developers usually share similar opinions on certain things.
-And this is why there are things that are almost guaranteed to annoy any software developer.
+This is why there are things that are almost guaranteed to annoy any software developer.

-It’s good to know this things, so you aren’t hated by your friends or colleagues who happen to be programmers.
+It’s good to know these things, so you aren’t hated by your friends or colleagues who happen to be programmers.
 Or maybe it’s the contrary and you want to annoy those people on purpose.
-Just be aware that they won’t necessary hate you.
-They’ll probably just think that you are really dumb.
+Just be aware that they won’t necessarily hate you.
+They’ll probably just think that you are, shall we say, of not the most stellar level of intelligence.

 In any case, here are six things that will almost guarantee to annoy any software developer you come in contact with.